letovesnoi/machine-learning/projects/capstone/capstone_report.md

 **Confusion matrix** was chosen to show how many and what type of mistakes the model made on test dataset. *False* means that spectrum corresponds to other cyclicality than the model got.
 So *FP* is the number of spectra corresponding to non-linear compounds predicted as linear and vice versa *FN* means that actually linear compound is predicted as non-linear.

 **ROC curves** and **AUC** will measure performance of the model instead of *accuracy* since the dataset can't be considered fully balanced and the model may have a large accuracy but be unfair owing to [Accuracy paradox](https://towardsdatascience.com/accuracy-paradox-897a69e2dd9b)).
-In its turn AUC has to deal with the small imbalance of input data. <!--, **precision**, **recall**, **F1 score** and **FP** as the primary metric are a good choice for evaluation metrics that can be used to quantify the performance of both the current DEREPLICATOR (in the sense of benchmark model) and the Target matching DEREPLICATOR.
-Here FP means that DEREPLICATOR got a structure that actually doesn't match input spectrum. -->
+In its turn AUC has to deal with the small imbalance of input data.
 ## II.
 Analysis

 ### Data Exploration